The oldest public wildflower garden in the United States

 The next 3 have leaves that are broadly ovate to kidney-shaped, with heart-shaped bases, lateral petals beardless or nearly so.
 When the lateral petals are beardless or with only a few hairs, the leaves small, ovate to kidney-shaped, smooth or with a few lower surface hairs, a little longer than wide with blunt to rounded tips on mature leaves, it is either V. macloskeyi or V. renifolia.

-Subspecies: As noted above in 'Names', V. macloskeyi is no longer considered a subspecies of another violet, nor with and subspecies of it's own.
+Subspecies: As noted above in 'Names', V. macloskeyi is no longer considered a subspecies of another violet, nor under the latest work, with any subspecies of it's own.

 Above: Solitary flowerers rise on a leafless scape (an aerial stem rising from the root).
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.